Esoter1k1337/SecHex-Spoofy/README.md

 + **Valorant cache cleaner** - [19.05.23]
     • Cleans the Cache of Riot Games

-+ **Installation ID Spoofing** - [26.05.23]
-    • Attempts to spoof the Windows ID by changing the MachineGuid registry value.
-    • Retrieves the current MachineGuid value from the registry.
-    • Generates a new random spoofed MachineGuid.
-    • Saves the before and after log information.
-    • Updates the registry value with the spoofed MachineGuid.

 + **Spoof EFI Bootloader** - [26.05.23]
     • Opens the registry key for EFI variables.